OxfordSemantic/AdvancedWorkshop/2_2-NegationAsFailure/2_2-NegationAsFailure.md

 ## 🚫 &nbsp; Check the error

-Run `2_2-NegationAsFailure/example4/exScript.rdfox` to see the stratification error created by this rule.
+Run `2_2-NegationAsFailure/example4/exScript.rdfox` to see the error created by this rule.

 <br>